Jemurai/s3s2/README.md

 ## An Example of Using S3 as an Organization that Wants to Receive Incoming Data Securely

 1. Set up your AWS KMS key, S3 bucket and GPG key (if desired).
+1. Run `s3s2 genkey `
 1. Run `s3s2 config` to build your reference config.
-1. Run `s3s2 share --directory /dir/to/share --org OrgName`
+1. Have your partner run `s3s2 share --directory /dir/to/share --org OrgName`
+1. Run `s3s2 decrypt `

 ## Setting Up AWS